www.troop2el.org

 Fundraising

-Additional funds are raised by the boys through various fundraising activities.
+Additional funds are raised by the scouts through various fundraising activities.
 The Troop plans to do two to three major fundraising projects a year.
-Fund-raisers are designed so that once the Troop budget is met, additional funds raised by your son will be put into his individual account to defray scouting costs.
+Fund-raisers are designed so that once the Troop budget is met, additional funds raised by your youth will be put into their individual account to defray scouting costs.

-Boy Scout Troop 2 is affiliated with Venture Crew 22.
+Scouts BSA Troop 2 is affiliated with Venture Crew 2.
 Venturing is for young men and young women ages 14 to 20.
 It includes challenging high-adventure activities, sports, and hobbies for teenagers.
-Troop 2 and Venture Crew 22 collaborate on service projects and participate jointly in several activities throughout the year.
+Troop 2 and Venture Crew 2 collaborate on service projects and participate jointly in several activities throughout the year.

 A note about adult supervision